Aeriosolutions/USB-Insight-HUB-Software/USBInsightHub-A1/UIH-STM8S003K3/README.md

 # USB Insight Hub – STM8S003K3
 ## 1. Development Environment
 The STM8S003K3 is programmed directly in C using [ST Visual Develop (4.3.12)]( https://www.st.com/en/development-tools/stvd-stm8.html) with STM8 Cosmic compiler (is necessary to [register]( https://www.cosmicsoftware.com/download_stm8_free.php) for free use).
-The code is implemented barebone and is based on included ST examples.
+The code is implemented barebone and is based on included STM8 examples.
 ## 2. Programming
-To program is necessary to use a ST-Link-V2 connected to J2 header in the BASER board.
-It is necessary to provide external power.
+ST Visual Programmer (software) and ST-Link-V2 programmer are used to program the STM8S003K3.
+A cable adapter is necessary to connect the programmer to J2 header in the BASER board.

 Check the [UIH Programing Guide](https://github.com/Aeriosolutions/USB-Insight-HUB-Software/tree/main/USBInsightHub-A1/)